Sambuq-com-Inc/wit/README.md

 Candidates will submit the application using Bitbucket.
 The deadline for submission is Monday, December 4, 2023, at 6 PM.
 Below are the submission guidelines:

 1. Create a user account on Bitbucket.
-2. Clone the repository using the command: `git clone https://phirlikar@bitbucket.org/sambuq-recruitment/wit.git`.
+2. Clone the repository using the command: `git clone https://phirlikar@bitbucket.org/sambuq-recruitment/wit.git`
 3. Create a new branch from the master branch.
 4. The branch name will be in the format - WIT_<LASTNAME>_<FIRSTNAME>_<BRANCH>_<SEMESTER>
-   Example: WIT_KOLHI_VIRAT_CS_6
+   Example: WIT_KOLHI_VIRAT_CSE_6
-   Branch Codes:
+   - Branch Codes:
-   - Computer Science Engineering = CSE
+     - Computer Science Engineering - CSE
-   - Information Technology = IT
+     - Information Technology - IT
-   - Electronics and Computer Engineering = ECE
+     - Electronics and Computer Engineering - ECE
-   - Electronics and Telecommunication = ENTC
+     - Electronics and Telecommunication - ENTC
-   - Mechanical and Automation Engineering = MECH
+     - Mechanical and Automation Engineering - MECH
-   - Civil Engineering = CIVIL
+     - Civil Engineering - CIVIL
-   - Other = OTHR
+     - Other - OTHR
 5. The backend code will be submitted in the `src/back_end` folder.
 6. The frontend code will be submitted in the `src/front_end` folder.
 7. Do not commit any system-generated files in the repo.
 8. Upload your latest resume in the resume folder.

 **PLEASE NOTE:** The goal is to help us understand how well you can understand and develop software based on a set of requirements.
-Code quality and correctness will be given more weightage than the completeness of the assignment.
+Code quality, correctness and structure of the project will be given more weightage than the completeness of the assignment.

 **GOOD LUCK! 🚀**